2023 Rugby World Cup: Knockout stage

-The knockout stage will consist of three single-elimination rounds culminating in a final and a third-place playoff.
-Following a tie in regulation time, two 10-minute periods of extra time will be used to determine a winner.
-If the scores are tied at the end of extra time, an additional 10-minute "sudden death" period is played, with the first team to score any points being the winner.
-If the score remains tied at the end of extra time, a kicking competition will ensue.
+The knockout stage consisted of three single-elimination rounds culminating in a final and a third-place playoff.
+In the case of a tie in regulation time, two 10-minute periods of extra time would be played to determine a winner.
+If the scores were tied at the end of extra time, an additional 10-minute "sudden death" period would be played, with the first team to score any points being the winner.
+If the score still remained tied, a kicking competition would ensue.